 Hectic, fast and busy, living in China can surely be overwhelming at times, but learning Chinese culture, from the traditional medicine to the diverse Chinese cuisine, visiting China’s historical places such as the UNESCO-listed Great Wall of China, understanding the importance of Mao‘s legacy in today’s politics and Confucian philosophy in today’s society, and delving into the Chinese society in its many idiosyncrasies make for a beguiling and unforgettable experience.

 A Geek in China is an engaging book that will guide you through all this.
-Starting from the mandatory historical introduction, essential to understand China’s current development, to switch to the complexity of the Chinese language, divided between Mandarin and Cantonese, to the local religion to the rich and old culture that touches anything from the food to the literature to the martial arts.
+Starting from the mandatory historical introduction, essential to understanding China’s current development, to switch to the complexity of the Chinese language, divided between Mandarin and Cantonese, to the local religion to the rich and old culture that touches anything from the food to the literature to the martial arts.

 An intriguing chapter is the one talking about Chinese character and society, something that has always fascinated me.
 In order to have a smooth living in China, doing business or just get along with Chinese people, it’s very important that you acknowledge and respect their way of life and human interaction.